hosborne1/mandolin/README.md

 slices up gherkin to make it more versatile

-gherkin is great but scenarios have embedded data used for the testing
+gherkin is great but scenarios and scenario outlines have embedded data used for the testing

-mandolin can do the following:

-    strip out tables and place each one in a pipe separated file merge a feature file (containing table placeholders) with a set of pipe separated data files

-how it works:

-what mandolin doesn't yet do:
-work with Windows - wouldn't be a big deal to do this... pull data files from other paths/urls

-what also considering:
-allowing locators to be extracted (not sure this is a good idea) and then merged back in (this seems like a better idea) for management as a repository
+mandolin can extract tables to and merge them back in again when:

+The idea is that tables will be managed separately so that you can run the same scenario or scenario outline with different data.
+Why do this?

+1. You may need different data for working in different environments

+2. You may want to have different testing scope. e.g a table with several rows for one type of testing then a table with several thousand rows for a different type.
+You choose...